NVIDIA/gpu-monitoring-tools/README.md

 # FINAL UPDATE: August 2021 - This repository has been deprecated.

+This repository has been deprecated with the underlying components moved to their own repositories as noted below.
+The repository has also been archived; setting it to readonly.

 ## The projects have been moved to their own repositories:

 - [NVML Go bindings](https://www.github.com/NVIDIA/go-nvml)